-ITD has been doing preliminary testing for Windows 8, a version of Microsoft Windows operating systems developed for use on desktops, laptops, and tablets.
+ITD has been conducting preliminary testing for Windows 8, a version of Microsoft Windows operating systems developed for use on desktops, laptops, and tablets.
 A few individuals from each division were selected to participate in this test.
 The object was to verify that all of ITD's applications will work with the new operating system and to make sure all desktops, laptops, and tablets have the hardware necessary for running Windows 8 efficiently.

 Windows 8 Test Results

 - Tablet Findings: ITD chose HP ElitePad because of the additional options that will allow it to be used enterprise-wide.
 It faired well, but was slightly underpowered for what power-users require.
 ITD purchased a docking station (only one at the time that had this option), and external keyboards to test usability.
 The tablet consisted of a 1.8GHz Intel Atom Processor with 2 GB of Ram for memory.
 Windows 8 Professional was also tested, and both works well as long multiple apps were not being utilized at once or if using real intensive applications.